AlfaimaSB/AlfaimaSB/Readme.md

 :seedling: I'm polishing my knowledge and skills in _C++_

-⚡ Fun fact: cats and reading go well together
+⚡ Fun fact: kombucha scobbies can be squared

 <div align="center">
 <a href="https://mantimantilla.github.io/">